Media Industry Jobs You Can Get without a Degree

 For an on-air reporting position, it's imperative you put together solid stories that demonstrate your ability to tell the story through pictures and video.
 For print media, assemble the very best writing samples you can create and include a mix of coverage such as a fatal house fire, community event, local government controversy and weather emergency.

 Radio is an excellent starting point for people who want to work in the media without a degree.
 Become a morning show host or DJ, despite not having a college degree.
-Radio not only requires a commanding voice, you have to also adapt your tone to your audience to become a radio personality who rules the airwaves.
+Radio not only requires a commanding voice, but you have to also adapt your tone to your audience to become a radio personality who rules the airwaves.
 A news announcer will not come across on the air as a boisterous jokester.

 A morning show co-host won't use a serious tone to introduce the next block of classic hits.
 One way to get some experience as an announcer on your resume is to start your own podcast.
 Your potential boss can hear your voice, get a feel for your personality and place you in a position that best matches the media company's station formats.